 Have a dedicated space in your home for conducting business?
 This is something you can claim to reduce the ultimate cost of your electricity and heating/cooling.

-Just like with home office utilities, you can claim your internet service you use for your small business, which may be deductible as either a utility or office expense.
+Just like with home office utilities, you can claim the internet service you use for your small business, which may be deductible as either a utility or office expense.

 However, just like if you have a cell phone only partially for work, if you also use your internet service for personal use, you should only deduct the estimated portion used for business.

-There are lots of costs small and large that can add up for creatives related to regular payments that aren’t related to utilities.
+There are lots of costs small and large that can add up for Independent businesses related to regular payments that aren’t related to utilities.
 Here are some examples you may be able to claim.